Media Room: Publications and Presentations

 - Bloomerang, “Amplify Your Nonprofit’s Impact with Social Media” (Summer).

 - Prior to WealthEngine’s website redesign, I wrote a popular article for its blog, WealthWorks, “Volunteering & Charitable Giving” (Spring).
-If you visit Carolyn’s Nonprofit Blog, read “High Tech Research Worth the Investment” to get a general idea about my experiences with WealthEngine.
+If you visit Carolyn’s Nonprofit Blog, read “High Tech Research Worth the Investment” to get a general idea about my experiences with WealthEngine (now WE).
 To read about volunteering, follow this link to, “Volunteering and Charitable Giving.”

-- Crescendo Interactive Practical Planned Giving Conference at the Rosen Shingle Creek Resort (September, 2012), “Social Media: Major & Planned Giving Applications” (given twice during the event, and Crescendo was kind enough to fund my travel to Orlando and accommodations, and I appreciated the Amazon.com gift card very much!).
+- Crescendo Interactive Practical Planned Giving Conference at the Rosen Shingle Creek Resort (September 2012), “Social Media: Major & Planned Giving Applications” (given twice during the event, and Crescendo was kind enough to fund my travel to Orlando and accommodations, and I appreciated the Amazon.com gift card very much!).
+See ISSUU for follow-up.

 During my university days in the 1980s while attending graduate school, I authored and co-authored a number of art and art history articles in scholarly publications, from The University of Texas Press and the Gilcrease Magazine to The Magazine Antiques.
 If you have questions about those, let me know.
 This blog page lists activities undertaken from 2010 to the present day.
 Carolyn’s Nonprofit Blog was launched in 2011.